tsuru/bs/README.md

 ## Metrics

-bs also collect metrics from containers and send them to a metric database backend.
+bs also collect metrics from containers and it's own host and send them to a metric database backend.
 Currently the supported backend is `logstash`.

-The collected metrics are:
+The following metrics are collected from containers:

 * cpu_max
 * mem_max
 * mem_pct_max

+The following metrics are collected from bs's own host:

+* cpu (user, system, idle, stolen and wait percentages)
+* mem (total, used and free)
+* swap (total, used and free)
+* disk (total, used and free)
+* load (one, five and fifteen minutes)
+* uptime (seconds)

 The metric backend is configured by setting some enviroment variables in the *bs* container.
 For more details check the [bs enviroment variables](https://github.com/tsuru/bs#environment-variables).